apache/mesos/docs/configuration.md

       --acls=VALUE
     </td>
     <td>
-      The value could be a JSON formatted string of ACLs or a file path containing the JSON formatted ACLs used for authorization.
-Path could be of the form <code>file:///path/to/file</code>
+      The value is a JSON formatted string of ACLs.
+Remember you can also use the <code>file:///path/to/file</code> argument value format to write the JSON in a file.
-      or <code>/path/to/file</code>.
       <p/>
       See the ACLs protobuf in mesos.proto for the expected format.
       <p/>